PhilLockett/UnitTest/README.md

 ### Running test cases
 To run the test cases use the RUN_TEST(func) macro on all 'func's defined by the UNIT_TEST macro only.
-Do not try to run the 'func's defined by the NEXT_CASE macros as this will cause a compile error.
+Do not try to run the 'func's defined by the NEXT_CASE macros as this will cause a compilation error.

 ### Error count
-The current error count can be obtained with the ERROR_COUNT macro.
+The current error count can be obtained at any time with the ERROR_COUNT macro.

 ### Test completion
-Once all tests have been run the FINISHED macro should be called, which also returns the error count.
+Once all tests have been run, the FINISHED macro should be called, which also returns the error count.
 The error count is the number of failed assertions which should be 0, if not an error has been introduced.